Randy Maggard

 Randy Maggard (born July 4, 1963) is an American politician.
 He is a Republican representing the 54th district in the Florida House of Representatives.

-Biography
+Early life

 Maggard was born in Dade City, Florida.
 He earned an Associate degree from Pasco-Hernando State College in 1983.

+Personal life

 He and his wife, Colleen, have three children and live in Dade City.

 Political career

 Maggard was chairman of the Republican Party of Pasco from 2006 to 2012.

 In 2019, Maggard ran in a special election to fill the 38th district's seat in the Florida House of Representatives, after former Rep. Danny Burgess was appointed head of the Florida Department of Veterans' Affairs.
 Maggard defeated David McCallister in the Republican primary with 61.9% of the primary, and won the general election against Democrat Kelly Smith with 55.6% of the vote.

+In 2026 Maggard proposed a bill to ban local governments in Florida from regulating clean water and pollution.

 Maggard sits on the following committees: